Slack Bot

 Agent Approvals

-When an agent action requires approval (e.g., executing a tool with side effects), the bot posts an approval card with Approve and Deny buttons.
+When an agent action in a Slack conversation requires policy approval, the bot posts an approval card in the originating thread with Approve and Deny buttons.

 - Only team Admins and Owners can approve or deny